 This is most likely due to the reality that ABM must be carefully orchestrated.
 It’s certainly not a “catch-all” type of strategy.
 It definitely conserves resources by simply focusing on key accounts, but this means that campaigns must be customized to those accounts.
 When this is done well, the pipeline is incredibly smooth because things have been well-orchestrated throughout the process.

 When you’ve prepared for something, it’s much easier to accomplish.
 However, when there is a lot to accomplish, our attention is divided.
-ABM allows marketing and sales to focus together on fewer targets.
+Account-based marketing allows marketing and sales to focus together on fewer targets.
 Consequently, this makes preparing and orchestrating the strategy much more efficient and increases the likelihood of success.

 Aligns Sales and Marketing